-Soapstone has been used in kitchen countertops for centuries and looks particularly natural in a farmhouse-style kitchen (which happens to be a major design trend for 2017).
+Soapstone has been used in kitchen countertops for centuries and looks particularly natural in a farmhouse-style kitchen (which happens to be a major design trend).

 What it costs: Typically, soapstone countertops run between $60 and $105 per square foot installed, depending on where you live and how thick a slab you want.

 Pros: Soapstone’s dark, warm, neutral look goes well with a variety of kitchen designs.
 It’s fairly pliable, so it is unlikely to crack from too much weight.

 It’s very non-porous when compared to other similar surfaces, which makes it extremely unlikely to stain, and therefore it doesn’t require the periodic sealing that many other natural stone countertops require.

 Non-porous also means it’s easy to keep clean and sanitary, which makes it a great choice for people who do a lot of cooking with fresh vegetables.

 Cons: Because it is naturally soft, soapstone may scratch or chip more easily than other stone materials.
 It also rarely comes in slabs longer than 7 feet, which means that longer kitchen counters will require multiple slabs and more complicated installation work.

 What it is: Originally invented by DuPont in the 1960s and marketed under the brand name Corian, solid surface countertops are made from acrylic and polyester blends.
 They were originally intended to mimic the look of natural stone, while being stronger and non-porous.

 When DuPont let their patent expire in the 1990s, a wave of different solid surface materials entered the market, including Hi-Macs, Staron, Hanex, Wilsonart, and Durat, amongst others.
 These brands mostly use the same recipe – DuPont’s original – but differ in the colors they offer.